erebelo/spring-mongodb-demo/README.md

 ## References

-- This project utilizes the [spring-common-parent](https://github.com/erebelo/spring-common-parent) to manage the Spring Boot version and provide common configurations for plugins and formatting
+This project utilizes the following libraries:

+- [spring-common-parent](https://github.com/erebelo/spring-common-parent) to manage the Spring Boot version and provide common configurations for plugins and formatting
+- [spring-common-lib](https://github.com/erebelo/spring-common-lib) for shared utilities and features such as:
+    - **Logging**: Provides Log4j2 with ECS (Elastic Common Schema) layout (for non-local environments).
 - Git hooks are set up for code formatting using [Git Hooks Setup](https://github.com/erebelo/spring-mongodb-demo/tree/main/git-hooks)

 ## Run App